aobolensk/walbot/docs/Commands.md

 **listmarkovfilter**: Print list of regular expression filters for Markov model \
     Example: !listmarkovfilter \
     *This command can be used as subcommand*

+**listmarkovignoredprefix**: List all prefixes that should be ignored by Markov model \
+    Example: !listmarkovignoredprefix \
+    *This command can be used as subcommand*

 **markov**: Generate message using Markov chain \